jeguzzi/coppeliasim-aseba/api_Aseba.md

   - **id** The Aseba node ID.
 Two nodes in the same Aseba network cannot have the same id.
 Set to -1 to choose the lowest available id.

-  - **name** The Aseba node name.
-This identify the type of devices.
+  - **name** The Aseba node name, which identifies the type of devices.
 Two nodes in the same Aseba network can have the same name.

+  - **friendly_name** A friendlier name used in Thymio Suite to label nodes.
+Must not be unique.
+If left empty, it is set to "{name}".

+  - **uuid** An 16-byte long uuid to uniquely identify nodes in Thymio Suite: each node should have a different uuid.
+If left empty, the uuid is set to "coppeliasim {id}".

 *return*

-  - **id** ID assigned to the Aseba node
+  - **id** The ID assigned to the Aseba node